ponvel-i2i/documentation/source/index.md

 }
 ```

-This endpoint used to update your password.
+This endpoint is used to update a user’s password.

 Parameter    | Description
 ------------ | -----------